How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 Topical over-the-counter antibiotics

-The topical route comes under the less invasive route.
+The topical route comes under the less invasive way.
 Many topical creams or ointments are available over-the-counter medicine for bacterial infection.
-These topical antibiotics are applied to the skin to treat minor wounds, scrapes, cuts, burns and acne.
-The most common topical over-the-counter antibiotics include:
+Therefore, these topical antibiotics are applied to the skin to treat minor wounds, scrapes, cuts, burns, and acne.
+The most common topical antibiotics available over the counter include:

 • Polysporin (bacitracin/polymyxin B)